-Do not staple your check or money order to the form as

-this will delay processing your return.
+Do not staple your check or money order to the form as this will delay processing your raturn.
+Paperalia the payment to the this will delay processing your return.
 Paperclip the payment to the bottom left-hand side of the front of the return.
 If you don't have a paperclip, just include it loose in the envelope.